 Herbs – Chives, Cilantro, Dill, German Chamomile, Fennel, Lemon Grass, Marjoram, Mint, Oregano, Parsley, Rosemary, Sage, Salad Burnet, Thyme

 This is the foundation of everything that happens in your garden and if you skip it, you run the risk of losing what you plant.
 Every time you plant you need to renew/refresh/feed your soil.
-Our native soils lack a lot of nutrients that plants need, so when you add them and then have a nice garden the nutrients get used and should be replaced each planting season.
+Our native soils lack a lot of nutrients that plants need, and when nutrients are added your healthy garden plants use them up.
+It’s important to feed your soil each season before you plant.
+Gregory offers this excellent class on building better soil.
+We consider this the most important gardening class we offer.
+Soil Prep: Everything You Should Know Before You Plant.
+This year the class is Sept.
+9. Sign up soon.

 1. Start by cultivating your garden beds.
 Dig into them (not when the soil is soaking wet), fluff up the soil, make air in there so roots will grow.